Kubrat Pulev: Pulev vs. Peter

-Career from 2017–present

 Pulev vs. Johnson

-On 21 March 2017, Team Sauerland announced that Pulev would once again return to the Arena Armeec in Sofia, Bulgaria against another returning boxer, 37 year old former world title challenger Kevin Johnson (30-7-1, 14 KOs) of the United States.
+On 21 March 2017, Team Sauerland announced that Pulev would once again return to the Arena Armeec in Sofia, Bulgaria against former world title challenger Kevin Johnson (30–7–1, 14 KOs) of the United States.
 Johnson made a return to boxing, following his first knockout loss to Anthony Joshua in 2015, on 11 March in an eight-round unanimous decision win against Jamal Woods.
 The fight took place on 28 April 2017.
 The fight went 12 rounds, but inflicted with foul play.
 Pulev controlled all the rounds winning 120–108 on two judges cards and 119–109 on the third judges card.
 Pulev got away with rabbit punching throughout the fight.
 In round 8, referee Terry O’Connor warned Pulev, however he continued to do so.
 Johnson fought on the back foot, although he hit Pulev with some clean shots, it wasn't enough to win the rounds.
 The win kept Pulev in line for a future IBF world title shot, winning his fifth consecutive fight since his sole loss to Wladimir Klitschko and also retaining his WBA Inter-Continental heavyweight title.